Search

 © Allen Dreyfus

-Namibia’s consumer inflation eased in January, with the annual rate declining to 3.2% from 3.4% in December, according to data from the Namibia Statistics Agency.
-The drop was supported by lower prices in food, non-alcoholic beverages, housing, electricity, and gas, particularly a notable reduction in milk product prices.
+Namibia’s inflation rate eased in January, with the annual figure dropping to 3.2% from 3.4% in December, according to the Namibia Statistics Agency’s latest consumer price index data released on Thursday.
+The decrease was largely driven by lower prices in food, non-alcoholic beverages, housing, electricity, and gas, with a notable drop in dairy products.

 You need an active subscription to continue reading this article.